Green Hill game canceled due to COVID at Lakeway

-Green Hill did not make the trip as planned to Morristown to play Lakeway Christian last night due to COVID-19 at the East Tennessee school.
+Green Hill did not make the trip as planned to Morristown to play Lakeway Christian last Friday due to COVID-19 at the East Tennessee school.

-After attempting to find a replacement opponent Thursday, Hawks coach Josh Crouch elected to have his team take last night off.
+After attempting to find a replacement opponent Thursday, Hawks coach Josh Crouch elected to have his team take the night off.

-TSSAA regulations allow Green Hill to take a 1-0 forfeit win when the other team cannot play due to the coronavirus, giving the Hawks their second such win of their inaugural season to go with their current three-game on-field winning streak for a 5-5 record going in to next Friday’s season finale in Chattanooga at Notre Dame.
+TSSAA regulations allow Green Hill to take a 1-0 forfeit win when the other team cannot play due to the coronavirus, giving the Hawks their second such win of their inaugural season to go with their current three-game on-field winning streak for a 5-5 record going into this Friday’s season finale in Chattanooga at Notre Dame.

 (0) comments